Romans 3:19

 In other words, every one is answerable to or liable to God in God’s court.
 It is God we have offended and we all lie under His sentence of death.

-The conclusion to which the apostle’s argument, from experience and Scripture, has led so far is that all men are guilty in the sight of God, and if guilty, they cannot be justified on the basis of their personal character or behavior.
+Hodge - The conclusion to which the apostle’s argument, from experience and Scripture, has led so far is that all men are guilty in the sight of God, and if guilty, they cannot be justified on the basis of their personal character or behavior.
 To justify is to declare not guilty, and therefore the guilty cannot, on the basis of character, be justified.
-(Hodge, C. Commentary on the Epistle to the Romans, 1835)
+(Romans 3 Commentary)

 There is no defense against the guilty verdict God pronounces on the entire human race.
 No one, whether Jew or Gentile, has grounds for appeal; none can claim to be free from guilt before God.
 All are lost.